Dooders/Dooders/README.md

 Systems are everywhere.[^1]

+A [Dooder](docs/Dooder.md) is an agent object with an amount of causal 'control' in the simulation.

 Take a look on how a Dooder will [learn and act](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md), get an overview of the [core components](https://github.com/csmangum/Dooders/blob/main/docs/Core.md) of the library, or read [why I started the project](https://github.com/csmangum/Dooders/blob/main/docs/Why.md).

 This project is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc.